 A project assistant is responsible for ensuring the project managers, contractors, partners, and other people related to the project have what they need to meet deadlines on time and create a professional result.
 Project assistants are responsible for handling all correspondence and gathering signatures from the appropriate people as necessary, scheduling business trips and meetings, ordering project materials, and scheduling interviews and training for new contractors.
 They must maintain the project manager’s schedule to ensure he or she is at the right location at the correct time.
 Project assistants may also perform research tasks and present their findings at meetings.
 Other clerical duties are also expected.
 A project assistant is an integral part of any company, which is why a professional CV, such as this project assistant CV example, is so important.

 Tips for Creating a Great Project Assistant CV

-Once you have written your CV according to the example, implement these tips and tricks to ensure it draws in hiring managers:
+Once you have written your CV according to the example, implement these tips and tricks using our CV maker to ensure it draws in hiring managers:

 - Do use your professional summary to display your most important experience, accomplishments, skills, and personality traits.
 This “hook” is what will make hiring managers decide to keep reading and potentially call you about an interview.